SimplyMon/EDM-task/README.md

 ## Project Setup – Part 1

-Follow these steps to set up and run the project locally:
+Follow these steps to set up and run the project PART 1 locally:
+My answers in Part 1 will be found in web.php in part 1.

 1. **Clone the repository**